akshat0427/spotify_history/README.md

-*finding out some insights from spotify streaming data
+*finding out some insights from past spotify streams

     ## follow this blog, to get your spotify history ##